OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/metamodelunstructured.rst

 The inputs and outputs of a `MetaModelUnStructured` are not limited to scalar values.
 The following modified version of the example uses an array to predict sine and cosine as a single output array of two values.
-You will also note that the default surrogate can been passed as an argument to the `MetaModelUnStructured` constructor, as an alternative to specifying it later.
+You will also note that the default surrogate can be passed as an argument to the `MetaModelUnStructured` constructor, as an alternative to specifying it later.

 .. embed-test::